-FAO is interested in introducing a Food Security Commitment and Capacity Profile .
-The aim is to provide a quick but comprehensive view of the level of commitment and capacity of national authorities towards food and nutrition security.
+FAO is working on a Food Security Commitment and Capacity Profile to provide a quick but comprehensive view of the level of commitment and capacity of national authorities towards food and nutrition security.
 To gather feedback from practitioners on this new suggested approach, we would like to invite you to a short questionnaire.

 As part of the preparations leading up to the Second International Conference on Nutrition (ICN2), this online discussion invites you to share evidence and exchange views on how the private sector and civil society can contribute to improving diets and raising levels of nutrition, particularly of the poorest and most nutritionally vulnerable.